 Taiwan Cooperative Bank is a subsidiary of Taiwan Cooperative Financial Holding Company, Ltd. Founded in 1946, the bank provides corporate and retail banking products and services in Taiwan and other countries.
 It runs its operations through its Deposit and Loan Section, Credit Section, Funding Section, Trust and Insurance Section, and Others segments.

-Taipei Fubon Bank was formed after a merger between Fubon Bank and TaipeiBank in 2005.
+Taipei Fubon Commercial Bank was formed after a merger between two other banks in Taiwan – Fubon Bank and TaipeiBank in 2005.
 The bank comprises Personal Finance Group, Corporate Banking Group, and Overseas Subsidiary segments.
-It manages a network of 127 branches, five overseas branches, and an offshore banking unit.
+It manages a network of 132 branches, five overseas branches, and an offshore banking unit.

 The bank is a subsidiary of Fubon Financial Holdings Co.
 Ltd and is based in Taipei City with 7,454 employees.